rockettheme/docs/Docs/wordpress/plugins/rokbox/editor_button.md

 The link is the only **required** field that needs to be filled out.
 It could be a local image, a YouTube video, a remote URL, or anything that [RokBox 2 supports][key-features].

-The link field also provides an image picker.
-On the right side of the input field you can click the icon to pick an image from the WordPress Media Manager.

->> By default, WordPress Media Manager loads images from `images/`.
-This can be changed from **Content -> Media Manager -> Options**.

 DOM Element
 -----------